“With some helpful tips and a lot of will power, travelers might be surprised at what they can do to remain focused and feeling their best”

-You may be eating a so-called “healthy” meal while travelling, but hotel and restaurant food tends to be much higher in calories and their portions are often big enough to feed a family of four.
+You may be eating a so-called “healthy” meal while travelling, but hotel and restaurant foods tend to be much higher in calories and their portions are often big enough to feed a family of four.
 Upon ordering, ask the server in advance if they can cut your meal in half and box the rest for later.
 You can also opt for appetizers or side options instead of a full entrée.
 Try asking for the kid meal (if possible) or at least have them make you a “kid-sized” meal.

 - Make better food choices

 Probably one of the hardest ones to follow since there is no shortage of tempting options!
 Want to get the burger? – Order a side salad instead of fries.
 Want the pasta dish? – Hold the cheese on top.
 Small decisions like this can save you a tremendous amount of calories.
 Remind yourself of your goals and try your best to make a healthier choice.

 - Explore the city

 If your schedule allows, make sure you get out and explore the city.
 Look for food spots with fresh ingredients and healthier options.
 Also, going for a walk will get you moving while enjoying the sites!

 - Use exercise facilities or make your own

 If your hotel has a gym or pool and your schedule allows, try to exercise for just 20-30 minutes and get your heart rate up – you will feel better afterwards.
 If you don’t like using the facilities or your hotel doesn’t have one, try doing light exercises in your own room!
 Abs, squats, lunges, push-ups, etc. all require very little space or equipment.

 For business travelers this is tough.
 Jet-lag, busy schedules, etc. make it hard to get a good night sleep.
 Sometimes taking a break, a nap, or sleeping in a little more is the best thing we can do to feel better.
 Listen to your body and get some rest – you will feel more energized and productive afterwards.